-Those familiar with the Bible have noticed that therein the Church of Christ is called the Church of the First-born, and again a kind of first-fruits unto God of his creatures.
+Those familiar with the Bible have noticed that therein the Church of Christ is called "the Church of the First-born," and again "a kind of First-fruits unto God of His creatures."
 (Heb.
 12:23; Jas.
-1:18.)
-This implies others ultimately of God's family later born; it implies after-fruits.
-Christian people seem to have overlooked these Scriptures so far as making application of them is concerned, and have generally come to believe that only those who are of the first-fruits will ever be saved and that there will be no after-fruits.
-But let us look at this type of the Passover - let us notice that it was God's intention to save all Israelites, and that as a nation they represented all mankind that will ever come into harmony with God and be granted eternal life in the land of promise.
-Let us notice that there were two passovers: a great one, when the whole nation by divine power was miraculously delivered by the Lord and led by a sandbar across the channel of the Red Sea especially prepared for them by the accentuation of winds and tides.
+1:18; Rev. 14:4.)
+This implies others ultimately of God's family later born - the after-fruits.
+Christian people seem to have overlooked these Scriptures so far as making application of them is concerned, and have generally come to believe that only those who are of the First-fruits will ever be saved, that there will be no after-fruits.
+But let us look at this type of the Passover - let us notice that it was God's purpose to save all Israelites, and that as a nation they represented all of mankind that will ever come into harmony with God and be granted eternal life in the Land of Promise.

-That picture or type shows the ultimate deliverance from the power of sin and Satan of every creature who will ultimately come into accord with the Lord and desire to render him worship - not an Israelite was left [R3960: page 86] behind.
-But that passover at the Red Sea is not the one we are discussing particularly on this occasion - not the one we are about to celebrate.
-No, the event which we celebrate was merely the passing over or sparing of the first-borns of Israel.
-Only the first-born were endangered, though the deliverance of all depended upon the salvation of the first-born.
-Applying this in harmony with all the Scriptures we see that the little flock, the first-fruits unto God of his creatures, the Church of the first-born alone, is being spared at the present time - being passed over, provided they are under the blood.
-We see that the remainder of mankind who may desire to enlist and to follow the great antitypical Moses when he shall ultimately lead the people forth from the bondage of sin and death are not now endangered - merely the first-born.
+Let us notice also that there were two passovers.
+There was a great one, when the whole nation by Divine power was miraculously delivered by the Lord and led [R5641: page 68] by a sand-bar across the channel of the Red Sea especially prepared for them by the accentuation of winds and tides.
+That picture, or type, shows the ultimate deliverance from the power of sin and Satan of every creature who will ultimately come into accord with the Lord and desire to render Him worship - not an Israelite was left behind.

+But that passover at the Red Sea is not the one we are discussing particularly on this occasion - not the one whose antitype we are about to celebrate.
+No; the event which we celebrate is the antitype of the passing over, or sparing, of the first-borns of Israel.
+Only the first-borns were endangered, though the deliverance of all depended upon the salvation of the first-borns.
+Applying this in harmony with all the Scriptures, we see that the First-fruits unto God of His creatures, the Church of the First-borns, alone, are being spared at the present time - being passed over - those who are under the blood.
+We see that the remainder of mankind who may desire to enlist and to follow the great antitypical Moses when He shall ultimately lead the people forth from the bondage of sin and death are not now endangered - merely the First-borns, whose names are written in Heaven.